JACMUSIC. Since 1993. All rights reserved. Copyright note

 Note the somewhat flattened part of the dome, best visible with the last tube.
 The getter is darker colored as with JJ.

 Here is a nice detail, and very interesting!
 In many cases, the TESLA pins are a little smaller diameter than normal, it can be 5....10%.
 You need a fine micrometer tool to measure that.
 I do not know the reason, but I have observed it many times.
 It is additional proof such tubes are not JJ.
-This diameter deviation if you want to call it such, I have also observed often with TELEFUNKEN E88C which is almost identical construction as TESLA E83CC.
-Now, tube bases (the lower part, the "coin" ) were normally bought from special suppliers.
+This diameter deviation if you want to call it such, I have also observed often with TELEFUNKEN E88CC which is almost identical construction as TESLA E88CC.
+Now, tube bases (the lower part, in factories called the 'coin' ) were normally bought from special suppliers.
 So most likely Telefunken and TESLA used the same vendor for this.
 It proves the close relations between TESLA and TELEFUNKEN.

 ORIGINAL BULK PACKS for TESLA E83CC.
 This is the normal way they were packed.

 For a very detailed article about tube faking with TESLA tubes, visit the HALL OF SHAME, faked tubes

 - TFK ECC803S is the queen of high gain miniature triodes.
 Absolutely impossible to ever re-build it.
 Top class NOS Prices of those were 100€ in 1999, then soared to 200€ in 2004, 500€ in 2008, Now in 2011 they are 1200€.
 Just wait until someone pays 2000€ for one.

 - To my opinion TESLA (NOT JJ) E83CC frame grid tubes are the BEST you can buy, when you do not want to spend so much on Telefunken tubes.
 These are fully identical construction, and on same level with the TELEFUNKEN ECC803S tubes that they are cloned from.
 Same kind of price race here, but on lower level.